halans/annual-wrapup/README.md

 This project is a static site, making it perfect for Cloudflare Pages.

 ### Option 1: Git Integration (Recommended)
-1. Push this code to a GitHub/GitLab repository.
+1. Clone this project https://github.com/halans/annual-wrapup.git and push it to your Git repository.
 2. Log in to the [Cloudflare Dashboard](https://dash.cloudflare.com/).
 3. Go to **Workers & Pages** > **Create Application** > **Pages** > **Connect to Git**.
 4. Select your repository.